 - Sub-affiliate networks (offer services to bloggers and website owners that can make it easier for them to monetize their blog/website)

-- Loyalty and reward affiliates (collect an audience base by offering a unique reward or loyalty incentive)
+- Loyalty affiliates (collect an audience base by offering a unique reward or loyalty incentive)

 - Deal affiliates (focuses on a deal from that day or within a short-term time-frame.
 They are more involved with social media to promote the short-term deals than coupon affiliates and they need to be managed differently than coupon affiliates).

-- Coupon affiliates (large companies that try and cover every deal.
-Very general.)
+- Coupon sites (large companies that try and cover every deal or promotion).

-The term “affiliates” even include non-traditional affiliates, such as schools, nonprofits, apps, individual professionals, public relations firms, influencer networks, business development teams and referral programs.
+The term “affiliates” even include nontraditional affiliates, such as schools, nonprofits, mobile apps, tech companies, podcast and influencer networks, business development teams and referral programs.

 Each of these partners can be manually approved by the program manager based on the criteria of your program.